fdac25/news/README.md

    - the presentations will go in group order

 # Class on Sep 11: no remote participation
+- Still no MP1 forks for: sean-ward034 tyblue18
 - Presenting MP1 results within the assigned groups and select one presentatio [via this issue](https://github.com/fdac25/MP1/issues/77)
 - Work on class project proposal